KVIncubator/external--frontend-boutique-vue/README.md

 Then you would import the JS and CSS files specified in library's installation instructions so that [Webpack][] knows about them:
 Note: There are still a few other things remaining to do for Leaflet that we won't detail here.

-For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].

-## Building for production

-## Testing

 ### Client tests

 Unit tests are run by [Jest][].
 They're located in [src/test/javascript/](src/test/javascript/) and can be run with: